 In this release the pipeline can correct for improper sky subtraction; in older releases this caused residuals in on-off sky-subtracted frames.
 The sky emission is removed from the object observation by subtracting the sky frame from the object frame.
 This assumes that the two frames have a stable spectral format.
 However, it has been found that in on-off, object-sky sequences the instrument setting can occasionally have instabilities up to a significant fraction of a pixel.
-The residual sky features (resembling a P-Cygni profile) can be significantly reduced by using an improved data reduction procedure developed in collaboration with Richard Davies from MPE (Figure 11.1.5, 11.1.7).
+The residual sky features (resembling a P-Cygni profile) can be significantly reduced by using an improved data reduction procedure developed in collaboration with Richard Davies from MPE (Figure 11.1.5, right panel and 11.1.6).